ripienaar/piper/README.md

 To use your own NATS server set `PIPER_SERVER=your.nats.server:4222`.

 If you need a NATS credential, such as with NGS or your own account enabled NATS, set `PIPER_CREDENTIAL=/path/to/your.creds` or place the same file in `~/.piper.creds`.

+When in persistent mode data is kept for up to 24 hours or until any listener consumed it whichever comes first.

 ### Synadia NGS